DonMVB/aws/awsstudy.md

   3.)
 For access via the console & the terminal, use cross-account IAM roles

 - S3 is a great candidate for static website hosting.
 When you enable static website hosting for S3 you need both an index.html file and an error.html file.
 Static website hosting creates a website endpoint that can be accessed via the internet.
 - When you upload new files and have versioning enabled, they will not inherit the properties of the previous version.
+Uploads are a "single operation".
+- AWS CSAPT advises to use Multi part over stable uploads, and can help with lower reliability networks because only failed parts need to be uploaded again.

 ### S3 Storage Classes:
+Availability varies, Durability is 9 9's.
+You don't specify an AZ for an S3 bucket.

-**S3 Standard** - 99.99% availability and 11 9s durability.
+**S3 Standard** - 99.99% availability (highest) and 11 9s durability.
 Data in this class is stored redundantly across multiple devices in multiple facilities and is designed to withstand the failure of 2 concurrent data centers.

 **S3 Infrequently Accessed (IA)** - For data that is needed less often, but when it is needed the data should be available quickly.
 The storage fee is cheaper, but you are charged for retrieval.